ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         In iOS 9-10, however, [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) is used to perform the authorization request.
 This view controller does not provide an option to be initialized with a private-use callback scheme; hence, one needs to be added to be the project's `Info.plist` in order for the app to be able to respond to the redirection URI.

-        > The same applies to iOS versions below 9, which use mobile Safari as the external user-agent.
+        > The same applies to iOS versions below 9, which use mobile Safari as the external user agent.

         To specify the redirection URI scheme in `Info.plist`:

         * Add `URL types` key to `Information Property List` (the corresponding "raw" value is `CFBundleURLTypes`; right click on the key list and check "Show Raw Keys/Values" to have it shown).
-        * Fully expand the key and populate it with a single `URL Schemes` (`CFBundleURLSchemes`) item.
+        * Fully expand the key and populate it with a `URL Schemes` (`CFBundleURLSchemes`) item.
-        * Populate `URL Schemes` with a single item of the type `String` with the scheme of your redirection URI.
+        * Add to `URL Schemes` an item of the type `String` with the scheme of your redirection URI.
 The scheme is everything before the colon (`:`).
 For example, if the redirect URI is `com.forgeops.ios-appauth-basic:/oauth2/forgeops/redirect`, then the scheme would be `com.forgeops.ios-appauth-basic`.

         ![Screenshot](README_files/xcode.info.plist.url-scheme.png)

-        With the URL scheme registered, the redirection URI will be delivered to the app.
-This will bring it to the foreground and call the AppDelegate's [application(_:open:options:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application) method.
+        With the URL scheme registered, the redirection URI can be delivered to the app.
+This will bring the app to the foreground and call the AppDelegate's [application(_:open:options:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application) method.
 (AppAuth will automatically close the external user agent instance.)

-        > Please see the conditions for invoking this method in its documentation referenced above.
+        > Please see the conditions for invoking this AppDelegate's method in its documentation referenced above.

         In `application(_:open:options:)` the incoming URL can be parsed and an AppAuth handler for the authorization response can be provided.
 We will need to import the AppAuth SDK first; at the top of `AppDelegate.swift` add: